HaeffnerLab/IonSim.jl-Examples/webpage/intro.md

 ## Getting Started

-- Installation of IonSim can be done by following instructions [here](https://examples.ionsim.org/tutorial-notebooks/Installation.html).
+- Installation of `IonSim.jl` can be done by following instructions [here](https://examples.ionsim.org/tutorial-notebooks/Installation.html).
 - This page contains a collection of interactive [Jupyter notebooks](https://examples.ionsim.org/tutorial-notebooks/getting_started.html) intended to familiarize you with using `IonSim.jl`.
-- Documentation of IonSim can be found at [https://docs.ionsim.org](https://docs.ionsim.org)
+- Documentation of `IonSim.jl` can be found at [https://docs.ionsim.org](https://docs.ionsim.org).
-- The source code of IonSim.jl can be found at [https://github.com/HaeffnerLab/IonSim.jl](https://github.com/HaeffnerLab/IonSim.jl)
+- The source code of `IonSim.jl` can be found at [https://github.com/HaeffnerLab/IonSim.jl](https://github.com/HaeffnerLab/IonSim.jl).

  <!-- For more information see: